bnkglu/hackathon_oct_2025_tray/README.md

-# AIM AI Agents Hackathon Repository
+# AIM Hackathon - Agentic AI for ​Sustainability Questions​
 4th of October 2025